gauyash/whack-a-mole/readme.md

 3. Time-based gameplay with a countdown timer.
 4. Sound effects for hitting moles.
 5. Start and reset functionality.
-6. Responsive design for various screen sizes expect mobiles.
+6. Responsive design for various screen sizes.

 ## Getting Started
 - To get started with the game, follow these steps: